Dryden Hunt: Professional

 In his final season under contract with the Rangers, Hunt began the 2022–23 season by scoring one goal in three games before he was placed on waivers on 19 October 2022.
 He was claimed the following day by defending champions, the Colorado Avalanche, on 20 October 2022.
-He made his debut on the fourth-line with the Avalanche in a 3-2 defeat to the Seattle Kraken on 21 October 2022.
+He made his debut on the fourth line with the Avalanche in a 3–2 defeat to the Seattle Kraken on 21 October 2022.
 He registered his first point and goal with the Avalanche, in his 15th appearance, helping Colorado to a 4–1 win over Dallas Stars on 26 November 2022.

 After 25 appearances with the Avalanche, having registered a lone goal, Hunt was again on the move after he was traded to the Toronto Maple Leafs in exchange for Denis Malgin on 19 December 2022.
-He scored his first goal for Toronto against the Florida Panthers.
+He scored his first goal for Toronto against the Florida Panthers on 17 January 2023.
+Hunt made nine appearances with the Maple Leafs before he was waived and re-assigned to AHL affiliate, the Toronto Marlies on 23 January.
+He played in 15 games with the Marlies, scoring four goals and nine points.

-On 3 March 2023, the Maples Leafs traded Hunt to the Calgary Flames in exchange for Radim Zohorna.
+On 3 March 2023, the Maple Leafs traded Hunt to the Calgary Flames in exchange for forward Radim Zohorna.
+He was directly re-assigned to continue in the AHL with the Flames affiliate, the Calgary Wranglers, for the remainder of the season.
+As a free agent, Hunt opted to re-sign with Calgary in agreeing to a two-year, two-way contract on 2 July.
+Hunt made the Flames roster out of training camp to begin the 2023–24 season, but after going pointless in four games, was placed on waivers on 7 November.
+After going unclaimed, Hunt was assigned to the Wranglers.
+He was recalled on 16 February 2024.
+He scored his first goal with the Flames on 24 February against Stuart Skinner in a 6–3 victory over the Edmonton Oilers.
+He finished the season with the Flames, appearing in 28 games, scoring three goals and eight points.
+He also put up seven goals and 22 points in 23 games with the Wranglers.

+After clearing waivers, Hunt was assigned to the Wranglers for the 2023–24 season.